JohnHind/Lua_Bitfield/README.md

 	bf.count = 8
 	bf.payload = bitfield(26,5436)

 The width of the bitfield is determined from the maximum index found in the Named Range Table (32 bits wide in this example).
 If the ranges do not cover all the bits in the desired width, simply include a dummy range that spans the entire width.
-Ranges may overlap allowing constructs similar to unions in C. Note that the names of methods of bitfield (`tostring`, `tonumber`) may not be used as range names.
+Ranges may overlap allowing constructs similar to unions in C.

 A common Named Range Table may be referenced by multiple bitfields: